Updated January 2019

 Dec 2016 – 36 months FDMR — 1.20%

-Increase of 0.60% since launch, the highest amongst all the banks (Click here for Maybank FD rates screenshot)
+Increase of 0.60% since launch, the highest amongst all the banks as of August 2018 (Click here for Maybank FD rates screenshot).

 Local interest rates tend to follow the US Federal Reserve Bank's (Fed) rate.
 However, SIBOR happily (intended as such only if you are a local mortgage lender) began its upward curve in December 2014, a year before the Fed's initial rate hike.
 On 1 August, 2014, the benchmark 3 months SIBOR was at 0.43% and fast forward to 1 August, 2018, the same SIBOR was at 1.63%, an increase of 1.20%.